aws/iot-atlas/src/hugo/content/en-us/implementations/aws/device_bootstrap/aws-iot-certificate-vending-machine/_index.md

 This implementation covers the basics of an IoT certificate vending machine method.
 It does not cover certain aspects that may arise in production use.

 ### Security and Authentication
-If your IoT devices exposed to the internet instead of an intranet, your API should be deployed as a public API endpoint.
+If your IoT devices are exposed to the internet instead of an intranet, your API should be deployed as a public API endpoint.
 This will allow any internet-connected network to connect your API but also it exposes your API endpoint to possible attacks.
 To protect your API Gateway endpoint, use [Security in Amazon API Gateway
-](https://docs.aws.amazon.com/apigateway/latest/developerguide/security.html) documentation to enable features like API rate limiting or IP address based restrictions with AWS WAF.
+](https://docs.aws.amazon.com/apigateway/latest/developerguide/security.html) documentation to enable features like API rate limiting or IP address-based restrictions with AWS WAF.

 This implementation depends on a single unique identifier of a device.
 If your device unique identifiers are sequential or easy-to-estimate, you need to consider the leakage of your device token calculation formula and hash string.
-Thus, you may need to implement secondary unique identifier to mitigate the replay or increment attacks.
-In this situation, device should claim it's first unique ID, matching second unique ID, and matching calculated hash as example `device_token=SHA256("YOUR_SECRET_SALT//DEVICE_UID_1+DEVICE_UID_2")` to be registered.
+Thus, you may need to implement a second unique identifier to mitigate the replay or increment attacks.
+In this situation, device should claim its first unique ID, matching second unique ID, and matching calculated hash, for example `device_token=SHA256("YOUR_SECRET_SALT//DEVICE_UID_1+DEVICE_UID_2")` to be registered.

 Your `device_token` is calculated by hashing functions using your secret salt string.
 You need to implement some extra layers to increase the protection of registration logic and protect your sensitive material.
-- If your device's computing environment provides hardware based encryption blocks, or read protected memory blocks, you can leverage these features to reduce the possible attack surface.
-Almost all of modern MCU's provide these feature sets out of the box, otherwise you may need to include a TPM (Trusted Platform Module) component to your harware design.
+- If your device's computing environment provides hardware-based encryption blocks or read-protected memory blocks, you can leverage these features to reduce the possible attack surface.
+Almost all modern MCU's provide these feature sets out of the box, otherwise, you may need to include a TPM (Trusted Platform Module) component to your hardware design.
 - You can use different secrets salts for different batches/series of devices.
 Thus, only one batch/series of devices use the same secret.
 This reduces the blast radius of a possible attack.

 ### Service Quotas